surge-synthesizer/surge/README.md

 - [Setting up Build Environment on macOS](#macos)
 - [Setting up Build Environment on Linux](#linux)

-Once you have set your environment up, you need to checkout the Surge code with Git, grab submodules, run CMake to configure, then run CMake to build.
-Your IDE may support CMake (more on that below), but a reliable way to build Surge on all platforms is:
+Once you have set your environment up, you need to checkout the Surge XT code with Git, grab submodules, run CMake to configure, then run CMake to build.
+Your IDE may support CMake (more on that below), but a reliable way to build Surge XT on all platforms is:

 ```